Quansight-Labs/quansight-labs-site/posts/2021/11/pydata-extensibility-vision.md

 scikit-learn-intelex for Intel optimized version of scikit-learn, or cuCIM for GPU-accelerated scikit-image.
 Usually in statically typed languages function overloading is used to implement a function with the same name but arguments of different types.
-How can we implement something similar to functions overloading but in Python?
+How can we implement something similar to function overloading but in Python?
 Well, we could implement one central function checking the types of the arguments using `isinstance()`, or `issubclass()` and calling appropriate implementations based on these checks.
 This approach doesn't scale well with the